cylin-cmlab/GCT-Prediction/Model/README.md

 #### How to Create Graph Construction

 As the implementation is based on pre-calculated distances between road segments, we provided the CSV file with
-- road segment ID and its GSP: `coordinates.csv`
+- road segment ID and their GPS: `coordinates.csv`
 - road section distances: `distances.txt`
 in:
 ```